Arlington, TX Probate Lawyer

 Brandy Austin Law Firm has helped many families through the complex probate administration process, both in contested and uncontested cases.
 We can also help you if no probate is needed, which is efficient and cost-effective.

 Please contact us about your probate, estate or will drafting questions.
 We also represent clients in Arlington and Burleson, Texas.
-Please call us at 800-958-4948 or complete our online form to arrange a free consultation.
+Please call us to arrange a free consultation.